architkithania/zoom-state/README.md

 ZoomState is far from finished.
 There are a lot of things that can be added and improved.
 The following are just some ideas for future change

 1. Add a client SDK
-3. Allow users to set state without getting an echo themselves
+2. Allow users to set state without getting an echo themselves
-4. Let the State Server run on the same port as the main server
-5. Clean up the overall API
+3. Clean up the overall API
-6. Add better documentation
+4. Add better documentation